Orbit Data and Resources on Active GNSS Satellites

 For more information: Email service administrator at email@example.com or contact Frantisek Vejrazka, Czech Technical University, Technicka 2, 166 27 Prague 6, Czech Republic; phone: (+420) 2 2435 2246, fax: (+420) 2 3333 9801, email: firstname.lastname@example.org.

 Danish Geodata Agency provides GNSS raw carrier-phase data by request.
 This services are based on the permanent reference station network, operated by the Danish Geodata Agency (GST).

-The Information–Analytical Center (IAC) of the Russian Space Agency publishes official information about GLONASS status and plans as well as consultation, information, and scientific-method services to increase GLONASS applications efficiency.
+The Information and Analysis Center for Positioning, Navigation and Timing (IAC PNT) of the State Space Corporation “Roscosmos” publishes official information about GLONASS status and plans as well as consultation, information, and scientific-method services to increase GLONASS applications efficiency.
 It provides current constellations, Earth maps of the current and daily navigation availabilities, results of GNSS navigation field monitoring in the Moscow area in a real-time mode, and other data.